In this introduction to the world of all-purpose timepieces, we’re rounding up our top picks for sports watches.

 Unlike dress watches, which prioritize aesthetics over utility, sports watches are all about function and durability.
 We’re talking timepieces that are robust enough to endure sudden shocks, water-resistant enough to take more than a few splashes, and legible enough to read at glance – maybe alongside a useful complication or two.
 They’re often constructed using hardy materials like steel or titanium (opting for sturdy designs and keeping ease-of-wear top of mind), and are historically meant for everyday wear, as opposed to the Met Gala.

 When it comes to choosing a sports watch, focusing on the specific functions that are most important to you is key.
 Of course aesthetics will always factor into picking a watch, but when it comes to sports watches, the most crucial element to consider is what you'll wear it for.
 From dive watches to pilot watches, and chronographs to robust, time-only models for everyday wear, the diverse range of sports watches on the market ensures you’ll find a timepiece that can fit any and all activities.
-To help narrow it down, we’ve crafted this guide to some of the most notable and useful sports watch models.
+To help narrow it down, we’ve crafted this guide to some of the most notable and useful sports watch models available today.

 Omega Speedmaster Professional Moonwatch